eclipse-ecal/ecal/doc/rst/getting_started/hello_world.rst

    Please switch to Ubuntu, if you are using an old eCAL Version.

 After you have learned a lot about the pre-compiled applications that come with eCAL, let's create our own!
-In the good habit of every tutorial, we will write a Hello World Applications, that sends the string "Hello World" to an eCAL topic.
+In the good habit of every tutorial, we will write a Hello World Application, that sends the string "Hello World" to an eCAL topic.

 eCAL uses CMake as a cross-platform build toolchain.
 We will explain the CMake commands needed for the tutorial, but not extensively dive into CMake.